BChan26/u5_redux_reducers/README.md

 With our state from each reducer inside of them.

-We've now successfully set up our store!
+We've now successfully set up our store with multiple reducers!
 We'll be moving on to actions and types in the next lesson.

 ![](https://res.cloudinary.com/ahonore42/image/upload/v1615871989/ga/Screen_Shot_2021-03-16_at_12.18.56_AM_k2upar.png)